ApolloFoundation/Apollo/doc/README.txt

    can easily remove unnecessary config values from your config => default values will be used instead.
 When your config does not allow apl-blockchain app to work correctly -> just remove your config and restart apl-blockchain.

+=== HOW to DOWNLOAD specific, existing shard archive from existing TestNet ===

+Preconditions:
+TestNet should run with sharding enabled at least 6 nodes (one node can be without sharding).
+Those 6 nodes should have 'SHARDing turned ON', shards are exist in network, and they are equal (by hash returned on URL - /rest/shards)

+You'll should specify following params for importing shard archive:
+--no-shards-import false --no-shards-create false

+If you have about 6 nodes with 'equal shard hash' on them, you can try to 'force' download/importing specific shard archive into your local EMPTY node.

+-DAPOLLO_DOWNLOAD_SHARD_ID=3
+param forces downloading + importing shard archive #3, but shard archive 'hash checking procedure' can FAIL (not enough nodes, hashes are not equal), so downloading can FAIL potentially

+-DAPOLLO_FORCE_IMPORT_SHARD_ID=3
+param forces shard archive #3 importing ONLY, but shard archive should EXIST locally in a folder, so NO downloading is done, because you should download archive #3 manually after manual download put it into specific folder for TestNet like /apl-blockchain-db/2f2b61/apl-blockchain-export-data/

+Example running node with params: java -Xms312m -Xmx1524m -DAPOLLO_DOWNLOAD_SHARD_ID=3 -DAPOLLO_FORCE_IMPORT_SHARD_ID=3 -jar apl-exec-1.42.1.jar -s -d 3 --net 2 --no-shards-import false --no-shards-create false